claresudbery/Git-Playground/Merging-examples.md

     - Then manually made same changes again
     - Then pushed the result
 - Replay:
     - On my machine:
         - In commit 1210454 we moved functions around
         - In commit d7bd32d we changed a return value
     - Remotely:
         - In commit 176eb2c they changed a return value in a different function
         - In commit 37ca315 they removed the member var update line from the function whose return value was changed locally
     - Back on my machine:
-    - I did a pull and merge
+        - I did another `gup` (pull, merge, rebase)